Bizarre Vintage Sewing Ads: What Were They Thinking?

 Edgar: Here is your mentally unstable baby, boss.
 He's playing with scissors and needles, as babies are wont to do.

-Harold: The frog didn’t work, but our research shows that women do like babies.
+Harold: Our research shows that women do like babies.
 Just not our babies.

 Edgar: What if a mother was using thread to make her child into a marionette?